 - Assistant Professor, English

 Dr. Horton is an Assistant Professor of English at Mercy College.
-She received her Ph.D. in English at Northeastern University and her B.A. in English and African-American Studies at Temple University.
-Her areas of specialization include African American Literature, Black Women Writers, Multi-ethnic Literature, Contemporary American Literature, Slave Narratives, Hip Hop Culture, Visual Rhetoric, and Feminist Theory.
+She received her Ph.D. in English at Northeastern University and her B.A. in English and African American Studies at Temple University.
+Her areas of specialization include Black Feminist Theory, African American Literature, Hip Hop Studies, Black Atlantic Studies, Postcolonial Literature, Multiethnic Literature, Contemporary American Literature, Slave Narratives, and Visual Rhetoric.

-At Mercy, Dr. Horton teaches African-American Literature, The Harlem Renaissance, Hip Hop Literature and Culture, Literature by Women, LGBTQ+ Literature and Experiences, The Black Atlantic: Literature and History, Survey of American Literature II: 1865-Present, The Short Story, and Composition Courses.
+At Mercy, Dr. Horton teaches undergraduate and graduate courses as well as advises Master's Theses.
+She teaches African American Literature, The Harlem Renaissance, Hip Hop Literature and Culture, Literature by Women, LGBTQ+: Experiences and Literature, The Black Atlantic: Literature and History, Contemporary Slave Narratives, Survey of American Literature II: 1865-Present, Working Women: 1865-Present, Introduction to English Studies, The Short Story, and Composition Courses.
 As a professor, Dr. Horton strongly advocates for using popular culture as a pedagogical tool that can help students understand the course material, recognize the connection between the course content and cultural events, and dismantle the boundaries between the classroom and the community.
 Dr. Horton believes in the power of effective written communication.
 Her goal is to teach her students how to become strong, perceptive writers and to help them realize that writing is fun.

-B.A. in English and African-American Studies, Temple University
+B.A. in English and African American Studies, Temple University, 2011

 Peer Reviewed Journal Articles